 Slightly higher than the actual middle of the Centerline is the figure halfway.
 The head and torso will be drawn above this line while the legs will occupy the lower half.

 Step 2: Head and torso guidelines

-Divide the upper half of the figure in four equal parts.
-The head of the model takes up almost the whole upper most 1/4.
+Divide the upper half of the figure into four equal parts.
+The head of the model takes up almost the whole uppermost 1/4.
 Leave a little bit from the 1st and a little bit from the 2nd part for the neck of the figure.

 Leave 1 head from the ground up for the feet of the model.

 Draw an ellipse for the head and then draw the neck in between the dashed lines.
 Sketch the shoulders, which for a man figure are at least 3 times the width of the head.
 Notice the relief of the shoulders- there is a slight bulge close to the neck.